Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-sales-per-variant/README.md

 ```

 2. Start your Vendure server and login as administrator
-3. You should now be able to select `metrics` when you click on the button `add widget`
+3. You should now be able to select `product metrics` when you click on the button `add widget`

 Metric results are cached in memory to prevent heavy database queries everytime a user opens its dashboard.